Weather of 2010: January 6–9

 Record overnight temperature lows of -22.3 C were recorded in Altnaharra, Caithnessshire, in the Scottish Highlands on the 7th. as another area of low pressure over the North Sea started bringing further fronts of snow over the east of Great Britain on January 7, accompanied with cold, easterly winds.
 The snow continued in to the 9th and the UK almost ran out of road salt, rock salt, table salt and road grit supplies due to the heavy demand from various agencies and local government bodies.

 By January 7, 2010, twenty-two people had officially died in the UK because of the freezing conditions.
 The Department of Health wildly overestimated that the cold weather could cause up to 40,000 excess deaths in the UK if it continued much longer.
 122 people had already died in Poland, most of them reportedly homeless and 11 had died in Romania.
 Deaths in Bosnia and Austria luckily stood at only 4, with Kosovo only losing 1 life so far.

 The heavy snowfall across the British Isles between January 6 to 9, resulted in large-scale traffic disruption, closed airports, many canceled trains and hundreds of school closures.
 A polar low developing in the English Channel brought fronts of snow over southern England before moving south and dissipating.
 Two middle-aged men died after falling into a frozen lake in Leicester, in the English Midlands.
 27 major companies in Britain were ordered to halt using gas on the 9th in order to maintain supplies amid unprecedented levels of demand and major companies had their gas turned off on the 8th, in the first such move since 2003, although there was no immediate danger for households of supplies running out.
 The Automobile Association, a motor vehicle breakdown service, said they had dealt with about 340,000 breakdowns since December 17, including a local government snow plough that had overturned after it had hit black ice near Huddersfield.
-A representative from Oxfordshire also confessed to the local media that they had a snowplough breakdown earlier in the day.
 Several thousand schools remained closed and several of the weekend's Premier League football matches were canceled.